You can get a copy of a will only after it’s gone through probate.

 During this time, only the executor and named beneficiaries have access to the will, which won’t become part of the public record until the executor has carried out his or her duties and probate is complete.

-Probate process takes time, and is generally longer for larger estates, and can be further drawn out if there are complications and someone decides to contest the will.
+The probate process takes time, and is generally longer for larger estates, and can be further drawn out if there are complications and someone decides to contest the will.

 Read more about probate.